Hurricane Camille

 Before entering the Gulf of Mexico, Camille brought high winds and caused major river flooding to parts of Cuba, killing at least five people.
-After the hurricane intensified over the Gulf of Mexico, the United States Weather Bureau issued widespread hurricane warnings and watches from Louisiana to Florida.
+After the hurricane entered the Gulf of Mexico, the United States Weather Bureau issued widespread hurricane warnings and watches from Louisiana to Florida.
 Off the coast, Camille's strong winds produced high waves that destroyed three oil platforms and flooded several others.
-In southern Mississippi where it moved ashore, the hurricane produced the largest storm surge in American history at the time, with a high tide of 24.6 ft recorded at Pass Christian; it was later surpassed by Hurricane Katrina in 2005.
+In southern Mississippi where it moved ashore, the hurricane produced the largest storm surge in American history at the time, with a peak water level of 24.6 ft recorded at Pass Christian; it was later surpassed by Hurricane Katrina in 2005.
 The storm surge and high winds caused tremendous damage, flattening nearly everything along the Mississippi coast and portions of southeast Louisiana.
-In Mississippi, 137 people died, while another nine died in Louisiana.
-The winds caused severe damage along its path in southwest Mississippi, damaging buildings and devastating the region's agriculture.
+The winds devastated the region's agriculture, and contributed to the end of tung oil production in the United States.
+In Mississippi, 172 people died, while another nine died in Louisiana.

-The hurricane weakened quickly as it pushed inland, falling below hurricane strength north of Jackson, Mississippi and weakening further to a tropical depression over Tennessee.
+The hurricane weakened quickly as it pushed inland, falling below hurricane strength north of Jackson, Mississippi, and weakening further to a tropical depression over Tennessee.
 In parts of Mississippi and Tennessee, the rains helped end drought conditions.
 However, as Camille tracked through the Ohio Valley as a tropical depression, it generated severe thunderstorms that led to a cloudburst over parts of Virginia.
 The highest rainfall total was 27 in, recorded in a trash barrel near Massies Mill; this was the highest rainfall recorded in the state related to a tropical cyclone.
-The rains led to damaging floods across the Appalachian Mountains, killing over 153 people in Virginia and another two people in West Virginia.
+The rains led to damaging floods across the Appalachian Mountains, killing over 153 people in Virginia and another two in West Virginia.
 After emerging into the western Atlantic Ocean, Camille restrengthened to a strong tropical storm before becoming extratropical on August 22.
-The name Camille was retired after its usage.
+The name Camille was retired following the 1969 hurricane season.